linsuxin/Harvard-remote-RA/README.md

 # reading_list

-> Python is highly required.
+> * Python is highly required.
 C++ will help you.

-> Pytorch (or Tensorflow) is highly required.
+> * Pytorch (or Tensorflow) is highly required.

-> People who want to do FPGA stuff is not required for python or pytorch.
+> * People who want to do FPGA stuff is not required for python or pytorch.

-> **Person who misses two reports will leave this group automatically.**:bangbang:
+> * **Person who misses two reports will leave this group automatically.**:bangbang: If you cannot find your name blow, please add it by yourself.

-> Please contact with @wetian to join our mail list.
+> * Please contact with @wetian to join our mail list.

+> routine of weekly meeting:
+> 1. submit report before meeting.
+> 2. each member updates the research activities conducted in the past week (2-3 minutes).
+> 3. reading group: story one person will be the presenter. at this stage, your responsibility is to present published papers of a theme (a story summarized from 3-5 relevant papers).
+> 4. the presentation is for half hour, slides will help you a lot.
+Presenter are supposed to upload their slides to github.

 ### Week 1: